 Open 24 Hours

-Yambo is a Nicaraguan restaurant right by Calle Ocho that’s open 24-hours a day and has an interior that we’ll describe as, “hoarding cowboy carnival.”
+Yambo is a Nicaraguan restaurant right by Calle Ocho that’s open 24-hours a day and has a charming, cluttered interior that is the antithesis of minimalism.
 Outside, there are colorful statues of roosters, cows, and horses.
 Inside, every square inch of the place is covered in some sort of painting, trinket, or sculpture.
 The carne asada is what this place is known for—but there are plenty of other things that also taste good after a few drinks, like fried hunks of cheese, plantain empanadas, and flan.

 It’s fitting that Miami’s most famous restaurant accommodates our city’s notoriously late dinner schedule.
 Versailles at 1am doesn’t look too much different than Versailles at 1pm: there’s still a small army of servers and runners carrying very big portions of imperial rice and arroz con pollo from table to table, and croquetas are constantly flying out of the kitchen like torpedos.
 If there is a downside to late-night Versailles, it’s that the terrifying number of mirrors in this place will leave you no choice but to see exactly what you look like in a post-club state.
 And you may have to skip the cafecito if you want to sleep tonight.

-You’re going to have to wait in line at Coyo Taco, which we normally don’t like when very hungry late at night, but this place is worth it.
-The tacos here are some of Miami’s best and certainly better than anything else you’ll find in the immediate area after midnight.
+You’re going to have to wait in line at Coyo Taco, which we normally don’t like when very hungry late at night, but the tacos here are solid and better than most else you’ll find in the immediate area after midnight.
 The crowd also probably isn’t as bad as it looks.
 A lot of people come to Coyo just to loiter around or wait in line for the club in the back, which means less competition for chipotle aioli at the self-serve sauce station.